samsquire/ideas2/README.md

 # 37. Secrets-login and secrets-logout

-Store your file based secrets in /home/${USER}/secrets and have a shell script called secrets-logout that uses tar and GPG to encrypt your file based secrets when you go home.
-In the morning, log in with secrets-login.
+Store your unavoidable file based secrets in /home/${USER}/secrets and have a shell script called secrets-logout that uses tar and GPG to encrypt your file based secrets when you go home.
+In the morning, log in with secrets-login to reverse the process.

 # 38. Randomly generate your usernames for security